Italy's worst drought in 70 years has led to the country declaring a state of emergency in five northern regions.

 Italy's worst drought in 70 years

-Spiking temperatures and a lack of snow in the mountains that normally feeds the river are exacerbating the situation.
+Spiking temperatures and a lack of snow in the mountains that normally feed the river are exacerbating the situation.

 Stretching from the Alps in the northwest to the Adriatic Sea on the east coast, the vast waterway is a vital source of water for several regions.
 It is used for drinking water, irrigating crops and producing hydroelectric power across northern Italy.

-More than 100 towns in the Po valley have already been asked to ration water overnight amid the drought.
-A state of emergency would greenlight the introduction of water rationing throughout the affected regions.
-Italy’s government is likely to make an announcement in the coming days.
+More than 100 towns in the Po valley have already been asked to ration water overnight during the drought too.

-There are also growing concerns for hydroelectric plants, which have generated some 40-50 per cent less power over the past few months.
+There are also growing concerns about hydroelectric plants, which have generated some 40 to 50 per cent less power over the past few months.
 One plant in Piacenza in the Emilia Romagna region has already been forced to temporarily shut down its turbines because of the low river water levels.

-In Lazio, the region around Rome, the regional government has already independently declared a “state of calamity.”
+In Lazio, the region around Rome, the regional governmen independently declared a “state of calamity” in June.